Code-Institute-Submissions/laila-ba-Project1/README.md

  - As a first-time user, i want to be able to easily navigate my way around the project.
  - As a first-time user, i want the content to be relevent to 3D art.
- - As a first-time user, I want to easily access the images of the art.
+ - As a first-time user, I want to immdeidtely understand the purpose of the project
- - As a first-time user, i wnat to have a positive response.
+ - As a first-time user, i want to have a positive response.
  - As a first-time user, I want to feel as though i am progressing through the project and not feeling overwhelmed with the amount of content.

  Goals for returning users: